sohwendy/secretary-bot/readme.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/sohwendy/telegram-bot-secretary.svg)](https://greenkeeper.io/)
 [![Build Status](https://travis-ci.org/sohwendy/telegram-bot-secretary.svg?branch=master)](https://travis-ci.org/sohwendy/telegram-bot-secretary)

-A bot that reads google sheets data to send notifications to telegram chat.
+A bot that sends notifications (reminder, stock, forex) to telegram chat.

-It retrieves events from google sheets using google service account.
+Notifications are classified into report and notification.
-It filters out the event and send the notifications.
+- Report refers to notification that is sent periodically eg once per day.
-2 notifications are sent per event, the day before and on the actual day.
+- Monitor refers to notification that is sent only if the rule is met, adhoc basis.

 ## Data (TBD)
 Spreadsheet